tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 The band set also includes a man from Katsushika, whose official remix of the ending of POP TEAM EPIC has been getting a lot of attention lately!

-I&#x0027;m so glad they decided to participate because their Animal Crossing-ish vocals, treatment of square wave melodies, and GS band sound really hit the spot...
+I&#x0027;m so glad they decided to participate because their Animal Crossing-ish vocals, treatment of square wave melodies, and GS band sound really hit the spot…

 [twitter](https://twitter.com/ahtamaraneze)
 [YouTube](https://www.youtube.com/@katsushikashusshin5712/videos)